 - establishing and administering contracts for the provision of demolition services

-- identifying site and work-related hazards, and developing risk management strategies (including identification of hazardous materials)
+- the identifying site and work-related hazards, and developing risk management strategies (including identification of hazardous materials)

 - arranging fall protection equipment